Indirect Taxes (home)

 Direct and Indirect Income Taxes

 Wage earners and families do not have the ability to shift the burden of the income tax to someone else, like corporations or businesses can.
-The individual income tax makes almost all citizens are under legal compulsion to pay the tax directly.
-Taxing citizens
+The individual income tax puts the vast majority citizens are under legal compulsion to pay the tax directly under oath.

-1. The "Corporate Income Tax" is an indirect tax, as it applies to corporations, and is not subject to the apportionment rule.
-Businesses follow the similar rules as corporations in arriving at taxable income.
-The key element of an indirect tax is that the tax is paid by someone who can shift the burden to someone else.
-Profit and income is realized after deductions.
+1. The "Corporate Income Tax" is an indirect tax as it applies to corporations, and is not subject to the apportionment rule.
+Businesses follow similar rules as corporations for determining taxable income.
+The key element of an indirect tax is that the tax is paid by persons or businesses who can shift the burden to someone else.
+Profit and income is realized after allowed deductions and credits conducted in the course of commerce and industry.

 1. The "Individual Income Tax" is a direct tax, as it directly applies the tax onto wage earners and families, in sharp contrast to applying the tax onto taxable events.
-In practice, custom, and law Once this tax is paid, the money is the property of the employee, and any further tax on that money is a direct tax on property, which must be collected by rule of apportionment, This would remove wage earners and families from the tax rolls, without liability, penalty, or risk, due to the fact that the tax has already been paid.
-Making citizens directly liable for an indirect tax is a violation of the Constitution, especially when the tax was excised, or extracted, or taken "from whatever source derived" at the time of payment.
+In practice, custom, and law, after the tax is paid, the money becomes the property of the employee, and any further tax on that money is a direct tax on property, which must be collected by rule of apportionment, This would remove wage earners and families from the tax rolls, without liability, penalty, or risk, due to the fact that the tax has already been paid.
+Making citizens directly liable for an indirect tax does not conform to the dictates of the Constitution, especially when the tax was excised, or extracted, or taken "...from whatever source derived" at the time of payment.
 The key element of a direct tax is that the tax is paid by someone who cannot shift the burden to someone else.
 Wage income is calculated without deductions that were part of that commercial transaction.

 Taxes on individual income activity, i.e., wages and salaries, are subject to indirect taxes and must be collected indirectly.
 The first income tax in 1961 was an indirect tax, as it was collected by the employer and paid by the employer to the government.
 The Social Security tax is an indirect tax, as it is collected by the employer and paid by the employer to the government.
 The Current Tax Payment Act of 1943, Pub.
 L. 68, Ch.
 120, 57 Stat.
 126 (June 9, 1943), re-introduced the requirement to withhold income tax in the United States.
 Tax withholding had been introduced in the Tariff Act of 1913 but repealed by the Income Tax Act of 1916.

-This information will show that wages and salaries are subject to indirect taxes and must be collected indirectly without making citizens directly liable for the tax.
-The tax is collected by the employer and paid by the employer to the government.
-The current regiment of making citizens directly liable for an indirect tax that can be collected indirectly is a violation of the Constitution.
-The Supreme Court has never addressed this issue.
+Congress may tax wages and salaries, subject to Constitutional restraints imposed upon indirect taxes.
+These taxes must be collected indirectly, without placing direct liability on citizens.
+The employment taxes collected by the employer is then paid to the government.
+The current policy of making citizens directly liable for an indirect tax that can be collected indirectly seems to be a violation of the Constitution.
+The Supreme Court has never been asked or addressed this issue, and only issued opinions to those corporations and business that have sued.
 Wages, subject to indirect income tax, but once wages and salaries are paid to the employee, the money is the property of the employee and the government has no right to it, unless under the rule of apportionment and representation.
-2 3 4

 taxes